SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 # Introduction

-This document describes a new transport protocol for EPP, based on the [@!REST] architectural style.
+This document describes a transport protocol for EPP, based on the [@!REST] architectural style.
-The newly defined transport leverages the HTTP protocol [@!RFC2616] and the principles of [@!REST].
+This transport machanism leverages the HTTP protocol [@!RFC2616] and the principles of [@!REST].
 Conforming to the REST constraints is generally referred to as being "RESTful".
 Hence we dubbed the new transport protocol: "'RESTful transport for EPP" or "REPP"